Xilinx/Vitis-Tutorials/docs/Pathway3/ProfileAndTraceReports.md

 ## Generating Emulation Data

 The Profile Summary and Application Timeline reports are not enabled by default because the generated emulation data requires more time to run and added disk space.
 Therefore, you must enable the profiling data collection before running emulation.
 This is done by setting options in an `xrt.ini` text file, located in the same directory as the host program, in this case the `./reference-files/run` directory.
-For more information on the `xrt.ini` file, see the *Vitis Reference Materials*.
+For more information on the `xrt.ini` file, see the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html)

-### Create the xrt.ini file
+### Create the xrt.ini File

 First, create the `xrt.ini` file, and add the required options.